See Vermeer's iconic 'Girl with a Pearl Earring' and other masterpieces

 Unlike larger museums, the Mauritshuis museum feels more personal.
 Part of the reason for this is due to the smaller space which allows you to get closer to the artworks, making the experience feel exclusive and special.
 Something you can’t do at a lot of other larger museums.

-Visiting the Mauritshuis is like stepping back in time, where you can enjoy the beauty and history of Dutch art in a setting that complements the masterpieces on display.
+Visiting the Mauritshuis Museum is like stepping back in time, where you can enjoy the beauty and history of Dutch art in a setting that complements the masterpieces on display.
 The museum is a must-see for anyone visiting The Hague, especially art lovers.